saulvaldelvira/GDS/README.md

 When creating
 one of these structures, you'll have to pass a parameter specifying the size in bytes of the data type stored.
 To add, get or remove elements you just have to pass a void pointer to that element. <br>
-It's important to note that these structures store the VALUE of the elements, not their references, so even if you pass a void pointer to an element, these structures will copy the value INSIDE this adress, not store the adress into an array of pointers.
+It's important to note that these structures store the VALUE of the elements, not their references, so even if you pass a void pointer to an element, these structures will COPY the value stored in that adress. <b> They do not store the adress into an array of pointers </b>.
 This makes the structures more memory safe and efficient.

 ```c
 int main(){